SnowyLake/OpenGLExample/README.md

 # My OpenGLExample
 My OpenGL programs by LearnOpenGL-CN.

-Text_1:Create  a window
+Example_1:Create  a window

-Text_2:Draw a triangle
+Example_2:Draw a triangle

-Text_3:Draw a rectangle
+Example_3:Draw a rectangle

-text_4:Draw two triangle
+Example_4:Draw two triangle

-Text_5:Draw two triangle,use different VAO and VBO for their data
+Example_5:Draw two triangle,use different VAO and VBO for their data

-Text_6:Draw a yellow triangle and an orange triangle, use two shader programs, the second using a different fragment shader
+Example_6:Draw a yellow triangle and an orange triangle, use two shader programs, the second using a different fragment shader

-Text_7:Draw a red triangle that can change color
+Example_7:Draw a red triangle that can change color

-Text_8:Draw a triangle has three colors
+Example_8:Draw a triangle has three colors

-Text_9:Draw a three colors triangle use shader class
+Example_9:Draw a three colors triangle use shader class

-Text_10:Draw a wooden box with texture
+Example_10:Draw a wooden box with Exampleure

-Text_11:Draw a wooden box with two textures
+Example_11:Draw a wooden box with two Exampleures

-Text_12:Draw a wooden box with two textures, and can use the up and down keys to change the textures visibility
+Example_12:Draw a wooden box with two Exampleures, and can use the up and down keys to change the Exampleures visibility

-Text_13:Draw two wooden boxes with two textures, the first one rotates along X, Y and Z axes at the same time and can be moved by direction keys；The second one scales regularly in the upper right corner
+Example_13:Draw two wooden boxes with two Exampleures, the first one rotates along X, Y and Z axes at the same time and can be moved by direction keys；The second one scales regularly in the upper right corner

-Text_14:
+Example_14:

     test1:Draw a 2D wooden box lying on the ground test2:Draw a rotating 3D wooden box
     test3:Draw twenty rotating 3D wooden boxes
     test4:Draw twenty 3D wooden boxes, and only the multiple of three wooden boxes rotation

-Text_15:
+Example_15:

-    text1:Create a camera that moves around the scene over time text2:Create a camera that can move freely
+    test1:Create a camera that moves around the scene over time test2:Create a camera that can move freely